MrDrMcCoy/bblib/README.md

     - `log_info` = `log "INFO"`
     - `log_warn` = `log "WARN"`
     - `log_err` = `log "ERROR"`
+  - Notes:
-  - Notes: This function depends on `inarray`
+    - This function depends on `inarray`.
+    - The default severity is _INFO_ if you do not define it.
+    - Valid severities are _EMERGENCY, ALERT, CRITICAL, ERROR, WARN, NOTICE, INFO, DEBUG_ as per `syslog`.
+Other severities will numerically equate to NOTICE, but the text will be passed through.
 - `quit`
   - Description: Logs a message and exits
   - Usage: `quit "SEVERITY" "message"`